What is Capital Rationing?

 The main objective of capital rationing is to achieve maximum profitability with limited resources available.

-Also, remember that the initial investment as estimated may be outrun because of some misjudgment or missing out on certain exposures.
-It is possible that additional investment may be required once the project has been initiated.
-Thus, it’s a great idea to not block all resources in varied projects, which will eventually hamper the profits from each of them.
+Also, remember that the initial investment, as estimated, may be outrun because of some misjudgment or missing out on certain exposures.
+Additional investment may be required once the project has been initiated.
+Thus, it’s a great idea not to block all resources in varied projects, which will eventually hamper the profits from each of them.

-On the other hand, with limited projects in hand, the company may be able to focus better on handling each project efficiently.
+On the other hand, with limited projects, the company may be able to focus better on handling each project efficiently.

 Examples of Capital Rationing